 Bitcoin ATMs operate similarly to traditional ATMs, but they offer a unique service – the ability to buy Bitcoin.
 Insert cash or a debit card into the machine and purchase Bitcoin on the spot.

 Some ATMs even offer the option to sell Bitcoin for fiat currency.
 Bitcoin ATMs can be an excellent choice for those who value physical transactions or desire immediate access to Bitcoin.
-However, keep in mind that transaction fees can be higher compared to online exchanges.
+However, keep in mind that fees are typically higher at ATMs than at online exchanges.

 Peer-to-Peer (P2P) Exchanges